 * The principal can support us because the proceedings are for the school's benefit

-* We sell 3 days a week - we have prep time
+* We will sell three days a week so that we can prepare

-* The student council only sells once a month
+* The student council, our competitor, only sells once a month

 * We know the school students and can convince them to buy